Daniel Fathers

 Daniel Fathers (born 23 March 1966) is an English actor.
+He is known for his role as Brown Cesario in the first 2 Camp Rock films.
 In 2018, Fathers joined the cast of Snatch (Sony Pictures Television) as a series regular (Season 2), starring opposite Rupert Grint, as the American Gangster Clarence Perry.
 Shot in Málaga, Spain, it was to be released in September 2018.